 One of our core growth and expansion strategies is to establish hologram theaters in prominent locations from which receive revenues from ticket and merchandise sales to audiences attending our holographic productions, with brands purchasing exclusive title rights to shows and signage.
 See “Business – Our Growth and Expansion Strategies – Expand our Holographic Entertainment Offerings.”

-We also intend to use a portion of our net proceeds to finance acquisitions of complementary businesses and to support the transition and integration of acquired operations with our ongoing business as a part of our growth and expansion strategies.
-Among other proposed complementary business acquisitions, potential targets include 360° panoramic video camera solutions, video streaming support device manufacturers, specialized advertising networks and live performance venues for the staging of hologram projection programs and sales of related merchandise to live audiences.
-We currently have no commitments or agreements with respect to any such acquisitions, and there can be no assurance that we will complete any acquisitions in the future or that we will successfully integrate the business of companies we do acquire.
-See “Business – Our Growth and Expansion Strategies – Complete Selected Complementary Acquisitions.”

-Following this Offering, we intend to increase our spending for marketing and promotion through various channels, including direct sales, organic search, paid search, digital advertising, email marketing, social media, retargeting, affiliate marketing, and broad-based media such as targeted video ads, as well as through strategic partnerships.
-We anticipate that at least 50% of these expenditures will include salaries and benefits of an expanded internal sales team.
+Establishing hologram theater relationship includes the cost to financing installation of technologies for projecting audio and video hologram experiences.
+Costs for the hardware involved mostly attributed to preferred professional audio video brands such as Christie, Barco and Panasonic.
+Additional costs may include refitting infrastructure like seating, concessions, vending machines ect.
+Please see the notes in the financial models for a more granular breakdown.

+The funds for the production of content relates to the cost to creating Hologram experiences which are diverse in production nature.
+Our premium “resurrection shows” can cost millions of dollars or our bread and butter shows can cost tens of thousands of dollars an hour.
+Please see the notes in the financial models for a more granular breakdown.

+Brand marketing expenditures will be used to increasing brand awareness and corporate awareness of our business model.

+Merchandise production costs will be used to create the merchandise for our different shows and experiences to sell in our onsite concession stands and gift stores.
+Example: Box sets, t-shirts, replica memorabilia.

 Funds for working capital and general corporate purposes include amounts required to pay officers’ salaries, consulting fees, professional fees, ongoing public reporting costs, computer equipment costs, data streaming transmission costs, office-related expenses and other corporate expenses.